What is Azure AD entitlement management?

 |A Global Administrator at Woodgrove Bank creates initial catalogs and delegates administrative tasks to six other users.
 One of the policies specifies that All employees (2,000 employees) can request a specific set of access packages.
 Another policy specifies that some users from Users from partner Contoso (guests) can request the same access packages subject to approval.
 Contoso has 30,000 users.
 150 employees request the access packages and 10,500 users from Contoso request access.||2,000 employees need licenses, guest users are billed on a monthly active user basis and no additional licenses are required for them. *||2,000|

 * Azure AD External Identities (guest user) pricing is based on monthly active users (MAU), which is the count of unique users with authentication activity within a calendar month.
 This model replaces the 1:5 ratio billing model, which allowed up to five guest users for each Azure AD Premium license in your tenant.
 When your tenant is linked to a subscription and you use External Identities features to collaborate with guest users, you'll be automatically billed using the MAU-based billing model.
 For more information, see Billing model for Azure AD External Identities.

-- If you are interested in using the Azure portal to manage access to resources, see Tutorial: Manage access to resources - Azure portal.
+- If you're interested in using the Azure portal to manage access to resources, see Tutorial: Manage access to resources - Azure portal.

-- if you are interested in using Microsoft Graph to manage access to resources, see Tutorial: manage access to resources - Microsoft Graph
+- if you're interested in using Microsoft Graph to manage access to resources, see Tutorial: manage access to resources - Microsoft Graph

 - Common scenarios